jacobp100/react-native-cloudkit-storage/README.md

 Scroll down to the `iCloud` section, then click the `CloudKit`.
 It may ask you to set your team.

 Under containers, click the `+` button.
 Pick a name in the form `iCloud.org.{team name}.{project name}`.
 Ensure it is checked.

+**It can take a day or so for the CloudKit database to fully set up.** If you're having issues, wait a few days, and check again.

 Next, open `AppDelegate.m` and add the following,